Skip to content

 Principles of Readability

-Readability is at the heart of Python’s design philosophy.
-As stated in PEP 20, readability counts above everything else in Python code.
-Some key ways Python code implements readability include:
+Readability is central to Python’s design philosophy.
+As stated in PEP 20, readability counts above all else in Python code.
+Here are some key ways Python promotes readability:

 1. Using Meaningful Names

-Python emphasizes using meaningful variable and function names that are self-explanatory:
+Python strongly encourages using meaningful variable and function names that clearly indicate their purpose:

 # Good